Easy Pancake Recipe

 Pancake Day is the perfect opportunity to gather some friends together, whizz up some pancakes and have all sorts of fun experimenting with a whole host of delicious ingredients to adorn each one.
 Anything from the traditional lemon and sugar, to healthy fresh fruit and natural yoghurt and even the more elaborate S’mores style pancakes topped with melted chocolate, peanut putter and mini marshmallows.
-Yum.
+Here is my easy Pancake Recipe – yum.

 For gluten free pancakes, the plain flour can easily just be switched to gluten free plain flour with little difference to the resulting pancake.